jacopofar/grammar-quiz/scripts/generate_cards/README.md

 * `export CFLAGS=-I/usr/local/opt/icu4c/include LDFLAGS=-L/usr/local/opt/icu4c/lib` to make the library accessible
 * `export PKG_CONFIG_PATH="/usr/local/opt/icu4c/lib/pkgconfig"` to allow pyICU build to find the package
 * `export PATH=/usr/local/opt/icu4c/bin:$PATH` to allow pyICU build to run icu-config

+On Debian/Ubuntu:

+* `apt-get update && apt-get install libicu-dev gettext`

+should be enough (tested with the official Python 3.8 docker image, based on Debian).

 Then you can proceed with the Python dependencies installation.